Make Divi Accordion Items Closeable in Divi 5 & Divi 4

 Insert an Accordion Module and Publish

 Add an Accordion module to your desired row using Divi Builder.
-You can style your accordion as usual—no changes are needed in the module settings to enable closeable functionality with this method.
-When you're finished, save your module and publish the page.
+You can style the accordion as usual – no module setting changes are needed to enable closeable functionality with this method.
+When you're finished, save your changes.

 Test Your Closeable Accordion

-On the front-end, test your accordion by clicking any accordion item’s title to open or close it.
-Thanks to your custom code, you (and your visitors) can now collapse all sections without having to keep any of them open.
+On the front end, test your accordion by clicking any accordion item’s title to open or close it.
+Thanks to your custom code, your visitors can close any sections they are finished reading.

-Adding a Second Close Icon at the Bottom of Toggles
+(Optional) Add a Second Close Icon to Long Accordion Toggles

 <script>